tinaponting/Genesis-child-themes-3/README.md

 Themes:

+* Beyond-madison, personal or photo blog.
-* Hello Sweerts, works for portfolio or skills yo want people to know of.
+* Hello Sweets, works for portfolio or skills yo want people to know of.
 * Emmy Blake - Another female theme for personal blogging.
 * Glamour - A theme for style or?
 * Confetti - Jet another common woamn theme.